jondoig/aws-serverless-samfarm/README.md

 #### Lambda Function
-Go to index.js file the repo you made in Step 2 and update the line:
+Go to the index.js file in the repo you made in Step 2 and update the line:

 ```javascript
 var samCount = 1;